Adrianotiger/desktopPet/Pets/green_sheep/README.md

 ## Description
 A very active sheep with cute green horns.

-Lots of changes from the original stray sheep.
-Gus plays sounds, has all the old animations, and has plenty of new/custom animations, including many uncommon and rare ones!
+Gus plays sounds, has many of the original animations, has plenty of custom animations, and lots of uncommon/rare/super rare animations!
-(Best viewed with only one monitor.)

 Thanks for using!
 You can send feedback to
-greenstraysheep at gmail.com
+greenstraysheep@gmail.com

+Thank you, Adriano.
+Happy new year :)
+- Oliver, Jan.
+1, 2020.

 ## Changelog
-6.5 Changes:
+7.0 Changes:
-Many bug fixes.
-Animation/spawn improvements.
+Many animation/probability improvements.
-Improved King Sheep jumps.
-King Sheep spawns more sheep.
+New falling & jumping animations.
+New flower animation.
+The King Sheep, named Pump, does flips, spawns sheep, and disappears now!

 ## About pet
 Author: Oliver B.